Actyv/Actyv-BootCamp/README.md

 `process.env.SECRET_KEY`

-For our application we will be using `dotenv` technique.
+For our application, we will be using `dotenv` technique.
 This technique externalizes data by moving it from source code into environment variables in a `.env` file.

 :bulb: ****Pro Tip :**** Add the `.env` file name to `.gitignore` which will prevents `git push` commands from uploading it to the GitHub repo where, for public repos, it would be available to anyone.

-**Initialize Database Connection :**
+**Initialize Database Connection:**

 Now open the cloned repo and move to branch `database/connection`.
 To do it just open your terminal and type `git checkout database/connection` and hit enter.
 Now you are in `database/connection` branch.